 The Agency established a mortgage credit certificate ("MCC") program in July 1987.
 An MCC permits first-time homebuyers who meet federal limits for family income and acquisition costs to take a federal income tax credit of up to 30% of annual mortgage interest for existing construction homes and up to 50% for newly-constructed homes, up to a maximum credit of \$2,000 per year.
-As of June 30, 2018, the Agency had issued over 35,200 certificates under the MCC program totaling over \$3.4 billion in mortgages.
+As of December 31, 2018, the Agency had issued over 36,077 certificates under the MCC program totaling over \$3.5 billion in mortgages.

 In 2010, the Agency became eligible to administer up to \$482.8 million from the United States Department of the Treasury's ("Treasury") Hardest Hit Fund to help prevent home foreclosures for workers who lose their jobs or experience other employment-related hardships.
 The Agency applied for and received another \$223.7 million of funds from Treasury in May 2016, bringing the total funds to \$706.5 million.
-Funds are expected to be available through 2020 and to assist over 30,000 homeowners.
-More details about Treasury's HHF are in the following website: http://treasury.gov/initiatives/financial-stability/TARP-Programs/housing/hhf/Pages/default.aspx.
+Funds are limited and the program is expected to assist over 30,000 homeowners.
+More details about Treasury's HHF are in the following website: http://treasury.gov/initiatives/financial-stability/TARP-Programs/housing/hhf/Pages/ default.aspx.